home-assistant/developers.home-assistant/docs/component_states.md

 ---
 layout: page
 title: "Handling states"
-description: "Instructions on how to handle states with your component."
-date: 2016-07-01 20:00
-sidebar: true
-comments: false
-sharing: true
-footer: true
 ---

 It is the responsibility of the component to maintain the states of the devices in your domain.
 Each device should be a single state and, if possible, a group should be provided that tracks the combined state of the devices.